Izabela88/walkers-website/documents/features/test_user_stories.md

     - While using the website, each activity is described by messages appearing on the screen
     - The layout and menu of the website will resize according to the device used for better visibility and user experience.
 The navigation is collapsible on mobile devices for better visibility.
     - While using the website, each activity is described by messages appearing on the screen.
-    - when the user is not authorized to proceed appropriate information appears on the screen.
+    - When the user is not authorized to proceed appropriate information appears on the screen.

     ![navbar mobile](/documents/navbar-mobile.png)